We all know that eating healthy foods is good for us, right?

 I really only discovered flaxseeds (also called linseeds here in Australia) a few years back when I started making raw vegan dishes.

-It’s indispensible in my kitchen now because it’s such a great way to bind together raw and vegan recipes, like crackers, breads, and even desserts.
+It’s indispensable in my kitchen now because it’s such a great way to bind together raw and vegan recipes, like crackers, breads, and even desserts.

 I also love them because they’re so high in omega-3 fatty acids, so I use them to make sure we’re all getting enough of these critical fats in our diets, by adding them to smoothies, burgers and anywhere else I can sneak them in.